Discover the hidden gem of the Mediterranean

 Over the last two years, I have experienced every season on the island.
 The summers are hot and sunny, while winter is usually mild with days of rain.
 Every season has its own attraction.
 The landscape changes dramatically through the year from a dry, dusty landscape in Summer to a lush green countryside in the Autumn and Winter.

-For me, May & June or September & October are the best months to visit Sardinia.
-The weather is slightly cooler than July & August and without the summer crowds.
-During the off-season from the end of October to April, the island is peaceful, and many tourist areas are closed.
-It is a great time to explore aspects Sardinia aside from the beaches.
+For me, May, June, September and October are the best months to visit Sardinia.
+The weather is cooler than July and August, and doesn’t come with the summer crowds.
+During the off-season from the end of October to April, the island is peaceful as many tourist areas are closed.

+The off-season is a great time to explore aspects of Sardinia aside from its beaches.
 There is an abundance of beautiful nature, ancient landmarks, and local traditions to explore.
 Throughout the off-season, you can stay in Sardinia fairly cheaply, accommodation can even be half price.

 How to get to Sardinia?

-Traveling around Sardinia
+Getting around Sardinia

 Driving, Public Transport & Car Rentals

 Traveling by car is by far the best way to explore the Island and the most hassle-free option.

 The trains are slow but reliably connect the major cities of Sardinia.
-The buses have the task of linking all of the towns and villages, some regions have less coverage, and the schedules can be unreliable.
+While the buses link all of the smaller towns and villages, some regions have less coverage, and the schedules can be unreliable.
 You can travel from the south to north of the Island (or vice versa) in under 3 hours by bus or train (cost: under €20.)

-The glorious beaches of Sardinia
+The beaches of Sardinia

 I recommend that you ask locals or your accommodation about the best places to eat.

-Pizzerias can be found in almost every town, and you should look for a wood-fired oven.
+Pizzerias can be found in almost every town, look for a wood-fired oven.
 Expect excellent quality pizza for €4 to €8.
 I have had my best pizza (outside of Naples) in Sardinia.

 A Tavola Calda translates to ‘hot table’ it can be compared to a deli or canteen.
 They sell pre-prepared dishes that can be heated or taken home.
 Food is sold by weight, and it’s a very affordable option for lunch.

-The Towns & Cities of Sardinia
+The Towns of Sardinia

-You can find many more exquisite towns like Orgosolo, Castelsardo, Iglesias, Carloforte, Atzara, Santa Teresa Di Gallura, the list continues.
+There are many more exquisite towns like Orgosolo, Castelsardo, Iglesias, Carloforte, Atzara, Santa Teresa Di Gallura, the list continues.

 During the off-season, you will be able to book accommodation inexpensively.
-However, during the summer months, the cost of accommodation skyrockets and places become fully booked very quickly.
-So if you are traveling during July & August make sure that you book in advance.
+However, during the summer months, the cost of accommodation skyrockets and places can become fully booked very quickly, if you are staying in Sardinia over the summer, make sure that you book in advance.

 Restaurants are usually attached to the farmhouse, offering meals that incorporate fresh produce from the farm.
-Additionally, some offer experiences like horse riding, bee workshops, and cooking classes.
+Additionally, some agriturismi provide experiences such as horse riding, workshops, and cooking classes.

 Nuraghi, Giants & Sacred Wells

 When you head out into the countryside, you will see the ancient Sardinia.
-Ancient sites have been discovered across the island.
+Ancient sites have been discovered all across the island.

-Large hollowed-out rocks known Domus de Janas or faerie houses can be found which predate the Nuraghi.
+Large hollowed-out rocks known as Domus de Janas or faerie houses can be found which predate the Nuraghi.
 They are large echoing chambers often filled with magical and spiritual symbols.

-The incredible nature of Sardinia
+The Nature of Sardinia

-Beaches, Caves, Mountains, Lakes, and Wildlife
+Beaches, Caves, Mountains, Lakes, & Wildlife